Alluxio/alluxio/integration/kubernetes/helm-chart/monitor/README.md

 # Introduction

-This chart bootstraps a monitoring system on a [Kubernetes]() cluster using the [Helm]() package manager,  this monitor is used to monitor alluxio cluster.
+This chart bootstraps a monitoring system on a [Kubernetes]() cluster using the [Helm]() package manager, this chart is used to monitor alluxio cluster.

 ## Prerequisites